P1-KAN: an effective Kolmogorov-Arnold network with application to hydraulic valley optimization: The P1-KAN Networks

+To illustrate the importance of adaptation, we minimize the mean squared error in one dimension of our P1-KAN layer approximation, denoted $f_{P}(x)$, with respect to the one-dimensional function $f(x)= x^8 1_{x < 0.45} +(0.9-x)^8 1_{x \ge 0.45}$ on $[0,1]$ for different values of $P$.
+In Figure \ref{fig:adapt1D}, we plot $f_P$, $f$ and the vertices of the lattice with and without adaptation.
+As expected, adaptation increases the number of points in areas where the gradient is the highest.
+The mean squared error obtained after optimization is given in Table \ref{tab:adapt1D}.
+The cost of a calculation using adaptation is less than twice the cost of a calculation without adaptation.

-\subsection{The global P1-KAN network}
+\subsection{The Global P1-KAN Network}

 As shown in the previous section, the P1-KAN layer inputs $x$ values and a hypercube, and it outputs the values obtained by the operator and a hypercube.
-Therefore, it is natural to stack the layers without using any grid adaptation or using any sigmoid function to send the output of the layer back to a known bounded domain. \\ The P1-KAN network takes for the initial hypercube used for the first layer a hypercube corresponding to the bounded domain where we want to approximate the unknown function.
-An implementation in Tensorflow is available at \href{https://fime-lab.org/warin-xavier/}{https://fime-lab.org/warin-xavier}.
+Therefore, it is natural to stack the layers without using any grid adaptation or sigmoid function to send the output of the layer back to a known bounded domain.
+The P1-KAN network takes as the initial hypercube used for the first layer the hypercube corresponding to the bounded domain where we want to approximate the unknown function.\\ Supposing that the number of neurons is equal to $N$, the number of inside layers is $L$, the global operator for $x \in \mathbb{R}^n$ is